Complex Hyperbolic Triangle Groups of Type $[m,m,0;3,3,2]$: Proof of Proposition

 \section{Proof of Proposition~\ref{prop2}}

-Let $\Ga=\<\iota_1,\iota_2,\iota_3\>$ be an ultra-parallel $[m,m,0;3,3,2]$-triangle group as described at the end of section~\ref{sec-compression}.
-In this section we will use the following complex hyperbolic version of Shimizu's Lemma introduced in \cite{Par97} to find conditions for the group $\Ga$ not to be discrete.
+Let $\Ga=\<\iota_1,\iota_2,\iota_3\>$ be an ultra-parallel $[m,m,0;3,3,2]$-triangle group as in section~\ref{sec-param-332}.
+In this section we will use the following complex hyperbolic version of Shimizu's Lemma introduced in~\cite{P92,P94,P97} to find conditions for the group $\Ga$ not to be discrete.